wdjungst/react-project/README.md

 import { lazy } from 'react-project'

 // bundle loader returns a function here that will load `Dashboard`
-// lazily, it won't be in the intial bundle import loadDashboard from 'bundle?lazy!./Dashboard'
+// lazily, it won't be in the initial bundle import loadDashboard from 'bundle?lazy!./Dashboard'

 // now wrap that load function with `lazy` and you're done, you've got
-// super simple code splitting, the dashboad code won't be downloaded
+// super simple code splitting, the dashboard code won't be downloaded
 // until the user visits this route
 <Route getComponent={lazy(loadDashboard)}/>